user-tianshan/Web-App-DevOps-Project/README.md

    - Average Node Memory Usage Percentage per Minute:
    - Pods Counts with Phase:
    - Find Warning Value in Container Logs:
-      - let FindString = "warning";//Please update term you would like to find in LogEntry here ContainerLog | where LogEntry has FindString |take 100
+      - let FindString = "warning" | where LogEntry has FindString |take 100
    - Monitoring Kubernetes Events:
       - // Kubernetes events // Lists all the Kubernetes events.
 KubeEvents | where TimeGenerated > ago(7d) | where not(isempty(Namespace)) | top 200 by TimeGenerated desc
 - Alert Rules and Alarms